-Jeff Lavender, Superintendent Teena Daniels, Executive Director of Academics Natalie Clement, Director of Curriculum & Instruction www.cguhsd.org elcome to the Casa Grande Union High School District where every student is unique and deserves the power to shape their personal paths toward success.
+Jeff Lavender, Superintendent Teena Daniels, Academics Executive Director Natalie Clement, Director of Curriculum & Instruction www.cguhsd.org elcome to the Casa Grande Union High School District where every student is unique and deserves the power to shape their personal paths toward success.
 We are committed to empowering all students with the knowledge, understanding and skills necessary for success in college, career, and life.